AyushJam/Floating-Point-Adder/README.md

 Implement the operations involved during Floating Point Addition in C

 ## Goals
-To design the adder in C **(without using the float data type)** to understand the operations involved.
+To design the floating point adder in C **(without using the float data type)** to understand the operations involved.

 ## Given
-<p align ="justify"> You have been provided the code to test the functional correctness.
-Fill in the code corresponding to fpAdd function in the C file.
+<p align ="justify"> You have been provided the code template to test the functional correctness.
+Fill in the code corresponding to fpAdd function in the C file, that implements the floating point adder.
 You are required to 'emulate' the working of the floating point adder.
 This is not a test of functional correctness - that could as well be done by assigning float c = a + b.
 By the end of this assignment you should be able to clearly identify the different stages involved in the process, and emulate those step-by-step. </p>

 <p align ="justify">  As a rule of thumb, float variables should not be used anywhere in the C code, except in reading the test cases, as specified in the template.
-The code should be able to deal with $\infty$ and NaNs as inputs.
+The code should be able to deal with +/- inf and NaNs as inputs.
 Denorms are beyond the scope of this assignment and need not be dealt with.
-Rounding the results is not required, and is optional.
-The test setup would not be sensitive to the units last place of the result. </p>
+Rounding the results is not required, and is optional - the test setup provided would account for this variation. </p>

 ## Details of the assignment